 - Tell a neighbor and someone out of town (or away from the disaster) when you’re leaving, how you’re traveling, where you’re going, and who is with you.

 - If you can’t evacuate your pets, put them on the highest level of your home.
 Do not crate or chain animals, as that will leave them no means of escape.
 Take your evacuation supplies.

-- Prescription medicines and medical devises (pacemaker, hearing aid, etc.)
+- Prescription medicines and medical devices (pacemaker, hearing aid, etc.).

 - Paper plates, cups, utensils, etc.